-- 21 Cf. Harry (2010), pages 6 f. - 22 Cf. Kolaski/Kuga (1998), page 5.
+21 Cf. Kolaski/Kuga (1998), p.
+5.

-16 Cf. Allen et al. (2011), page 432; or European Commission, Practical Guide, Quantifying Harm in Actions for Damages based on Breaches of Article 101 or 102 of the Treaty on the Functioning of the European Union, 2013 (EC (2013)), page 7.
-While this guide is concerned with antitrust issues, the methods discussed equally aim for full compensation of the damaged party.

-17 Cf. Richard A. Pollack, Scott M. Bouchner, Craig M. Enos, Colin A. Johns and John D. Moyl, AICPA Practice Aid 06-4, Calculating Lost Profits, 2006 (Pollack et al. (2006)), page 20.

-19 Cf. Harry (2010), page 6.

-20 Cf. Kenneth M. Kolaski and Mark Kuga, Measuring Commercial Damages via Lost Profits or Loss of Business Value: Are these Measures Redundant or Distinguishable?, Journal of Law and Commerce, Fall 1998 (Kolaski/ Kuga (1998)), page 1.

-23 Cf. Pollack et al. (2006), para.
-4; or Elizabeth A. Evans, Joseph J. Galanti and Daniel G. Lentz, Developing Damages Theories and Models, in Litigation Services Handbook - The Role of the Financial Expert, Fifth Edition,
+22 Cf. Pollack et al. (2006), para.
+4; or Elizabeth A. Evans, Joseph J. Galanti and Daniel G. Lentz, Developing Damages Theories and Models, in Litigation Services Handbook - The Role of the Financial Expert, Fifth Edition, 2012 (Evans et al. (2012)), p.
+29. 23 See 'Developing and reviewing terminal value and terminal growth rate', infra.

-In comparison, an important conceptual distinction between the loss in business value and lost profits is the time horizon considered in the damages assessment and the additional assumptions and considerations required for the loss in business value as a result thereof (e.g., the discussion of a terminal value or growth rate).24 Since, ceteris paribus, both concepts should theoretically determine the same amount of damages for a finite damages period during which a reduction of earnings or cash flow has been caused by a wrongful act, the use of the lost profits approach appears preferable to avoid these additional assumptions required for the loss in business value approach.

 Another important distinction relates to the information used.
-While the assessment of the loss in business value typically only considers information available (i.e., known or knowable) at the date of the wrongful act, the determination of lost profits typically also includes information available until the date of the damages calculation (i.e., makes use of hindsight).25

-As lost profits are theoretically a subset of the loss in business value, double recovery needs to be avoided when both concepts are applied in parallel.26 Furthermore, it is discussed whether a claim for lost profits may be limited by the business value at the date of loss.27

-Ex ante v. ex post approach

-When assessing business damages, the 'unavoidable issue of temporal perspective'28 needs to be decided (i.e., whether to apply the ex ante or the ex post approach).
-The ex ante approach 'relies only on information that was known or knowable as of the date of the breach'29 and requires all damages to be discounted back to the date of the wrongful act.
-In contrast, the ex post approach 'relies on all information that is known or knowable up to the date of trial'30 and requires prior damages to be compounded, if permitted,31 and later damages to be discounted to that date.

-One argument for the ex ante approach refers to the allocation of risk as it properly measures the damages at the time of the wrongful act capturing the probability of the entire spectrum of outcomes, whereas the ex post approach converts a risky business into a certain outcome.32

-While the ex ante approach is thus 'confined to reasonable expectations at the time',33 the reconstruction of the information available and reasonable expectations as of the date
+While the assessment of the loss in business value typically only considers information available (i.e., known or knowable) at the date of the wrongful act, the determination of lost profits typically also includes information available until the date of the damages calculation (i.e., makes use of hindsight).24 As lost profits are theoretically a subset of the loss in business value, double recovery needs to be avoided when both concepts are applied in parallel.25 Furthermore, it is discussed whether a claim for lost profits may be limited by the business value at the date of loss.26 Ex ante v. ex post approach When assessing business damages, the 'unavoidable issue of temporal perspective'27 needs to be decided (i.e., whether to apply the ex ante or the ex post approach).
+The ex ante approach 'relies only on information that was known or knowable as of the date of the breach'28 and requires all damages to be discounted back to the date of the wrongful act.
+In contrast, the ex post approach 'relies on all information that is known or knowable up to the date of trial'29 and requires prior damages to be compounded, if permitted,30 and later damages to be discounted to that date.
+One argument for the ex ante approach refers to the allocation of risk as it properly measures the damages at the time of the wrongful act capturing the probability of the entire spectrum of outcomes, whereas the ex post approach converts a risky business into a certain outcome.31 While the ex ante approach is thus 'confined to reasonable expectations at the time', 32 the reconstruction of the information available and reasonable expectations as at the date of the wrongful act may prove difficult and is 'vulnerable to actual data'.
+33 To overcome these difficulties, typical reference materials include historic financials, contemporaneous forecasts and budgets, industry or market studies, including studies published shortly after the time assuming that the information was available prior to their publication, or contemporaneous analyst coverage.
+To ensure consistency with this approach, subsequent information, including about mitigation, should not be considered.
+34 Nevertheless, sometimes 24 See 'Ex ante v. ex post approach', infra.

-^{2012 (}Evans et al. (2012)), page 29.

-24 See 'Developing and reviewing terminal value and terminal growth rate', infra.

-25 See 'Ex ante v. ex post approach', infra.

-26 Cf. Kolaski/Kuga (1998), pages 10 f.
+25 Cf. Kolaski/Kuga (1998), pp. 10 f.